 Project Management has been the fundamental block of any IT venture.
-With a sure shot plan in place, it manages the entire project with the usage of various tools and project execution methodologies.
-With the involvement of certain basic processes like initiation, planning & design, execution, monitoring & controlling and implementation its way, each and every IT project has to follow a particular project execution methodology in order to reach a successful and happy project closure.
-Co-ordination between the varied resources and a seamless integration of the different activities in the project are the prime ingredients in any project execution methodology.
+With a sure-shot plan in place, it manages the entire project with the usage of various tools and project execution methodologies.
+With the involvement of certain basic processes like initiation, planning & design, execution, monitoring & controlling, and implementation it’s way, each and every IT project has to follow a particular project execution methodology in order to reach a successful and happy project closure.
+Co-ordination between the varied resources and seamless integration of the different activities in the project are the prime ingredients in any project execution methodology.

 As we see through the flown years, the most in-demand approach to project management was the Waterfall approach.
 It, being a linear and sequential approach, had separately set goals for each defined phase of the project.
 The entire process of software development was divided into distinct processes, each having its own beginning and end and all of them cascaded to each other in a linear fashion.
 The latter had its start once the former was achieved and completed.
 It looked like an ideal methodology at that time and did wonders for years to come.
 But with the complexities and variations of the IT world on a rising spree, there was a requirement for a change in the typical approach.

 By the late 1990s, there arose a need for a change that did not just look at the entire software process one after the other but intermingled the processes in such a way that it was never too late to attend to any error.
-It was time to move on for a methodology which not only managed this change but provided a far-sighted approach to project execution.
-The Agile software methodology is a sort of Incremental model in which the software is developed, tested and implemented in incremental and rapid cycles.
+It was time to move on to a methodology that not only managed this change but provided a far-sighted approach to project execution.
+The Agile software methodology is a sort of Incremental model in which the software is developed, tested, and implemented in incremental and rapid cycles.
 The results are in terms of incremental releases with each release depending upon the previous release’s operations and success ratio.
-This works out very well in cases of time critical solutions and does its maximum to ensure most of the errors and loopholes are covered up before the project actually goes live.
+This works out very well in cases of time-critical solutions and does its maximum to ensure most of the errors and loopholes are covered up before the project actually goes live.

-But over a period of time, what followed was that the development teams presumed certain facts that failed to improvise on productivity and they, mistakenly, started getting involved in micro activities like planning, testing, integration etc. The other way, the operations team was way behind with deployments coming over them with no fixed schedules and releases left haywire.
-This huge gap that got created between the development and operations team gave rise to a new-age version of agile – DevOps.
+But over a period of time, what followed was that the development teams presumed certain facts that failed to improvise productivity and they, mistakenly, started getting involved in micro activities like planning, testing, integration, etc. The other way, the operations team was way behind with deployments coming over them with no fixed schedules and releases left haywire.
+This huge gap that got created between the development and operations teams gave rise to a new-age version of Agile – DevOps.